eser/stack/README.md

 `cool` is an ecosystem designed to promote best practices, a specific philosophy, and enhanced portability across different platforms.

-It is comprised of various sub-**component**s, each designed to work harmoniously together, allowing developers to abstract their code for better portability across different platforms.
+It comprises various sub-**component**s, each designed to work harmoniously together, allowing developers to abstract their code for better portability across different platforms.
 This encourages a functional programming approach, enabling code to be written once and then run on various mainstream environments such as CLI, bot platforms, cloud-function runtimes, and web APIs.

 The reason we started to build this project is the feeling of a lack of a JavaScript/TypeScript framework that is portable across web browsers, Deno,